 The EQUUS Foundation is the only national animal welfare in the United States 100% dedicated to protecting America's horses and strengthening the bond between horses and people.
 Southern Reins is proud to be recognized as a Guardian by the foundation, and we have earned The Guardian Seal of Transparency since 2018; demonstrating our commitment to transparency and accountability by providing comprehensive data about our programs, horse care practices, and governance.

-Rebel joined the herd in February of 2018.
+Clint joined our herd in June of 2022.

 Jazz is one of those horses you just can't get enough of.
 He easily boosts the confidence of all of his riders, both children and adults, because he truly loves his job at Southern Reins!
 He is the real deal when it comes to the perfect reliable mount to serve a variety of riders, as well as unmounted participants.
 We couldn't be happier with having this sweet boy on our team.